johngage/tlpf-1/content/Tutorial/Rebuild-TLPF/_index.md

 ---
-title: 📊 Learn Data Science
+title: 📊 Learn Data Science and Generative AI
 linkTitle: Data Science
-summary: An example of using Wowchemy's Book layout for publishing online courses.
+summary: "ChatGPT has ushered in a new world.
+We will use these tools to make Kapenguria a center of Kenyan innovation"
 date: '2021-01-24'
 type: book
 toc: true